 What do we do?

-Highlights 2017In recent years, we have set out to collect and integrate information on glycans which role is increasingly described as key in many normal and pathological cellular processes.
-With the creation of a dedicated tab on the ExPASy server in 2015, we now centralise databases and tools useful for glycomics and glycoproteomics and gradually expand our range.
-In 2016, we introduced three new tools:
+Highlights 2017In recent years, we have set out to collect and integrate information on carbohydrates/glycans, whose role is increasingly described as key in many normal and pathological cellular processes.
+With the creation of a dedicated tab on the ExPASy server in 2015, we now centralize databases and tools that are useful for glycomics and glycoproteomics and are gradually expanding our range.
+In 2017, we introduced three new tools:

-Main publications 2016
+Main publications 2017

 - Horlacher O et al. Glycoforest 1.0 Anal Chem.
 2017; 89(20):10932

 - Domagalski et al. PepSweetener: a web-based tool to support manual annotation of intact glycopeptide MS spectra, in press Proteomics- Clinical applications

 - Campbell et al. Chapter 52: Glycoinformatics.
 Essentials of Glycobiology, 3rd edition, 2017; pp667-679.
 Cold Spring Harbor (NY)